Steven-YCH/wordcloud-from-lihkg-hot-topic/README.md

 # wordcloud_of_lihkg_hottopic
 Generate wordcloud from lihkg hot topic

-I am a new-learner of python & this is my first project aim to practice.
+I am a new-learner of python & this is my first project aim to practice my skill in python.

 Lihkg is a popular forum in Hong Kong, these python code attempted to scrap lihkg hot topic & create wordcloud base on them.